What Does a Religion Major Do After Graduating?

 Aislinn L. (2010), a religion minor, is a Donor Relations and Special Events Coordinator at the Shedd Aquarium in Chicago.
 Her work includes co-leading the aquarium's iguana research in the Bahamas (2012-13) that focuses on the endangered rock iguanas inhabiting the Exuma Islands and the island of Andros.

-Thomas Y. (2010) attends Garrett Theological Seminary, Evanston, Illinois.
-Currently, Thomas is working part time at two different churches as a children's pastor and as a youth pastor.
+Thomas Y. (2010) attended Garrett Theological Seminary, Evanston, Illinois.
+Thomas has worked part time at two different churches as a children's pastor and as a youth pastor.
 He has also led two mission trips to Mexico.
 Future plans include ordination after seminary and pursuing further education after receiving his Master's, possibly a Ph.D. or D.Min.
 Thomas would like to start or join a non-profit group (Alternative Spring Break, Habitat for Humanity) that regularly sends high school students on humanitarian trips to foreign countries.

 Kari I. (2009) completed the American Institute of Indian Studies Advanced Hindi Language Program, in Jaipur, India, 2009-10.
 She then moved to New York where she started an online publishing zine and worked as an editor.
 Kari has since moved to Palentine, IL, and is a new member of the Daily Herald Media Group's niche sales and marketing team.